-In 2021, Dufry did not report any incident regarding a breach of customer privacy.
+In 2022, Dufry did not receive or register any incident regarding a breach of customer privacy.

 Dufry is continuously monitoring, reviewing and upgrading its processes to protect its business from potential cyber security threats that ultimately could end with theft of data.
 At a global level, Dufry has a Global IT Security Team that is responsible for keeping IT threats away from Dufry’s business, understanding emerging threats and investing in the necessary technology to mitigate potential new risks.

 In this regard, Dufry has a number of systems and security processes in place, including a robust IT security system and a number of internal policies and procedures complying with applicable laws and regulations.
 This is all included in the company’s Global Information Security Policy, which is aligned with the international security frameworks ISO 27000 and the National Institute of Standards and Technology (NIST).

 Dufry performs regular tests of its systems and takes several measures to improve cyber security, prevent malware infections and avoid data breaches.
 Amongst others, Dufry: